Use our free wedding program template to create beautiful and useful wedding programs to help your guests navigate your special day.

 Wedding Program Examples

-You can create your own wedding ceremony program on this site in two different formats: Word or with our free online app.
+You can create your own wedding ceremony program or wedding itinerary on this site in two different formats: Word or our free online app.
 The wedding program sample is modern and secular.
-If your ceremony is more religious then simply add the religious elements to the list.
+If your ceremony is more religious, then simply add the religious elements to the list.
 Each element should be on a separate line.

 Here is an example of a simple wedding program with two different borders: